 How to Leverage Earmarks in Your Government Relations Strategy

 Government relations professionals need to build strong relationships with Congress and can even use earmarks to their advantage to help prioritize their projects.
-Before the moratorium, earmarks were a core part of lobbying efforts, said Kate Ackley, senior staff writer at CQ Roll Call.
+Before the moratorium, earmarks were a core part of lobbying efforts, says Kate Ackley, a former reporter at Roll Call.
 Now they have more restrictions and “are subject to strict transparency and accountability rules,” according to the House Committee on Appropriations website.
 For example, there is a ban on directing community project funding, or earmarks, to for-profit organizations.
 Funding can only be requested for state or local governmental grantees and eligible nonprofits.

 Opportunities for nonprofit organizations to receive this funding are available, however, provided they show evidence of community support.
 A list of requests for earmarks is available on the House Committee on Appropriations site, and Ackley suggests government relations teams look at these to get an idea of “the kinds of projects that members are willing to put their necks out for.”
 This can provide inspiration for building a government relations strategy that uses community project funding.
 Leveraging a tool such as CQ Federal can be extremely valuable for tracking earmarks.